anjalim3/chaostoolkit-fuzzdiscover/README.md

 # chaostoolkit-fuzzdiscover
 Fuzz test experiment suggester for ChaosToolkit

+Gives "suggestions" for chaostoolkit experiments to run.

+The experiments only aims to check for system health, i.e, the experiments do not care if a particular call fails due to bad input.
+The experiments are concerned with finding and surfacing cases when bad inputs will irrecoverably detriment system's health, such as causing the service itself to fatally crash and never recover, dump files and never cleanup, cause persisting stress on CPU and Memory Utilization etc.

 ##Input Structure
+###start_up :
-start_up : script(s) to run to set up the environment.
+ script(s) to run to set up the environment.
 Will not be fuzzed.
-Can be omitted
+Can be omitted.

+###sample_input :
-sample_input : input(s) for the application.
-Will be fuzzed.
+Input(s) for the application.
+Will be fuzzed. sample_input can be annotated or unannotated.
+####Annotated:
+If annotated, then only the blocks or parts of input specified by user will be fuzzed.
+Currently supported annotatations are Number and String
+#####ToDo: Add more annotation support.
+Required annotations: File, Enum

+####UnAnnotated:
+If not annotated, then our tool tries to figure out structure of input on its own.
+#####ToDo: Improve the intelligence of "figuring out"

+###fuzz_internal_files :
-fuzz_internal_files : should all files read by the application be fuzzed
+Tells tool if it should fuzz all files read by the application.
+Works by instrumenting the source code, i.e. replaces calls for any file read with file read for fuzzed file - literally does `sed`
+The source code will be "uninstrumented" to original version after test.
+Currently supports only python
+####Disclaimer: Might not replace all file reads
+####ToDo: Add support for other languages.
+For the duration for which "modified" code is in use, all service calls will fail.
+Need a fix to minimize application down time.

 ## Sample Input